Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Framework

-\phead{PSP.} The program state might be complicated and contains various types of statements and variables (e.g., built-in variables of Python).
-In this paper, we inspect the code and mainly pay attention to the following types of statements: (i) Assignment.
-We extract the variable(s) at the left-hand side for assignment statements.
+\item \textbf{Assignment.} We extract the variable(s) at the left-hand side for assignment statements.
 The possible types of variables are identifier (i.e., ordinary variables like ``\verb|x|''), subscript (i.e., array slices like ``\verb|x[0]|''), and attribute (i.e., fields like ``\verb|x.y|'').
 In most cases, we extract identifiers.
-Note that some naive assignments such as \verb|a = 0| or \verb|l = []| are skipped, but we keep statements like ``a += 1'' for the change of variable value; (ii) Return.
-In return statements, we extract the variables in the returned object if local variables are returned.
-If the returned object is a constant value, we will select the ``nearest'' variable, i.e., the last variable that is not constant. (iii) Others.
-For other situations, if some variables after the current line are changed, we extract the changed variables and obey the priority of ``new variable $>$ changed variables $>$ changed attributes (i.e., \verb|self.xxx|)''.
-We ignore some objects that are hard to express and compare such as ``self'' object.
+Note that some naive assignments such as \verb|a = 0| or \verb|l = []| are skipped, but we keep statements like \verb|a += 1| for the change of variable value.

+\item \textbf{Return statement.} In return statements, we extract the variables in the returned object if local variables are returned.
+If the returned object is a constant value, we will select the ``nearest'' variable, i.e., the last variable that is not constant.

+\item \textbf{Others.} For other situations, if any variable after the current line is changed, we extract a changed variable based on the priority of ``new variable $>$ changed variables $>$ changed attributes (i.e., \verb|self.xxx|)''.
+Not all variables are used because we prefer variables that have closer logical relationship with other tasks (e.g., EPP).
+We ignore objects of non-serializable classes or complex structures (e.g., ``\verb|self|'' objects), as it is challenging to convert them to canonical string representations and compare ground truth with an LLM's output. \end{enumerate}

 \phead{OP.} In output prediction task, we follow CRUXEval~\cite{gu2024cruxeval} and utilize the assertion statements in the test cases of the base benchmarks.
-For base benchmarks like ClassEval~\cite{classeval}, where one test case contains multiple assertions, we use all the assertions.
-Specifically, we replace the right operands in assertions with question marks (``\verb|??|''), and challenge models to predict the masked values.
+For base benchmarks such as ClassEval~\cite{classeval}, where one test case contains multiple assertions, we use all the assertions.
+Specifically, we replace the right operands in the assertions with question marks (``\verb|??|''), and challenge models to predict the masked values.

 After the above screening, we combine the results to obtain the final adapted benchmark, ensuring that the dataset used for each task is consistent.